jkunimune/nibasa/faq.md

 - having both **da** and **du** (or **de** and **su**)
 - Where in the sentence can a prepositional phrase appear?
 Before the subject?
 Between the subject and the verb?
 Between the verb and the object?
 - Can an adjective take arguments?
-What about a participle
+What about a participle?

 ### Why are antonyms separate roots instead of using a prefixing system?